nasa/Common-Metadata-Repository/README.md

 While this project was originally designed for use by the NASA/Earthdata's CMR suite of services, it can be used anywhere with any name.
 Names can be either strings or (Clojure-style) regular expressions.
 The same is true for the plugin type.
+Note, however, that the closer a match you provide, the quicker the plugins will be processed (too library a regular expression will let through all the JAR files in your project's classpath, and each of those will be searched for the plugin config file.)

-cmr-jar-plugin comes with a handful of reducer-creating functions, the most flexible of which is the one in the default configuration.
+`cmr-jar-plugin` comes with a handful of reducer-creating functions, the most flexible of which is the one in the default configuration.
 These functions take as arguments a plugin name and a plugin type (e.g., the key and value that are used in a manifest file).
-The return a reducer function (so, a function whose first arg is an accumulator and whose second argument is the item being processed in any given step).
-You can create your own if you so desire, and put that in your configuration file.
+They return a reducer function (a function whose first arg is an accumulator and whose second argument is the item being processed in any given step).
+You can create your own if you so desire, and reference it in your configuration file.

-Once the reducer has created a collection of JAR files that match what you specified in your configuration, they will then read the plugin's configuration file (stored in the JAR file at the location you indicated with `:config-file`).
-By default, the web/routes plugin expects to find your routes configuration at `[:web :route-fns]`:
+Once the reducer has created a collection of JAR files that match what you specified in your configuration, they will then read each plugin's configuration file (stored in the JAR file at the location you indicated with `:config-file`).

+By default, a web/routes plugin expects to find your routes configuration at `[:web :route-fns]`:

 ```clj
 {:web {